-New method halves wrongful cancer prognosesFebruary 6th, 2013 in Cancer
+New method halves wrongful cancer prognosesFebruary 6, 2013 by Yngve Vogt in Medicine & Health / Cancer

 The number of incorrect cancer prognoses can be halved with computerised image analysis.
 In three years time, the method can be used on patients with bowel cancer, ovarian cancer and prostate cancer.